-- Plan your journey and plan to arrive early. - Dress smartly (as though you are attending a job interview). - Be prepared.
-Familiarise yourself with your statement, the medical records, investigation report and any other relevant documents in advance of the inquest, including relevant local and national policies and guidance. - Ensure you are familiar with the recommendations and action plan set out in any internal investigation and that you can answer questions about any changes to practice that have been implemented as a result of the death. - Print a copy of your statement and any other documents you wish to refer to when giving oral evidence.
-Please be mindful that a witness should be prepared to show to the Coroner anything they take into the witness box. - Be aware that the family and press will be present.
-This is a solemn day, and you must behave professionally and respectfully at all times.
-Remember that you may be seen or overheard by the family and press both inside and outside of the courtroom. - You may wish to express condolences to the family.
+- Plan your journey and plan to arrive early. - Dress smartly (as though you are attending a job interview).

+- Be prepared.
+Familiarise yourself with your statement, the medical records, investigation report and any other relevant documents in advance of the inquest including relevant local and national policies and guidance. - Ensure you are familiar with the recommendations and action plan set out in any internal investigation and that you can answer questions about changes to practice that have been implemented as a result of the death. - Print a copy of your statement and any other documents you wish to refer to when giving oral evidence.
+Please be mindful that a witness should be prepared to show to the Coroner anything they take into the witness box to refer to. - Be aware that the family and press will be present.
+This is a solemn day and you must behave professionally and respectfully at all times.
+Remember that you may be seen or overheard by the family and press both inside and outside the courtroom. - You may wish to express condolences to the family.
 You can speak to the family before or after an inquest, if they want to speak to you.
-Or you can express your condolences at the start or end of your evidence.
-Each situation and relationship are different, and the right approach will vary from case to case.
-Organisations should not wait until the day of the inquest to express sympathy or offer apologies.
+Each situation and relationship is different and the right approach will vary from case to case.
+Trusts should not wait until the day of the inquest to express sympathy of offer apologies.

-Section 5: Giving oral evidence
+Section 5: Giving Oral Evidence